ajitjha393/Magic-js-pipe/README.md

-This is designed just for fun and exploring Javascript's hidden functionalities Leave a star if you liked the magic :D
+This is designed just for fun and exploring Javascript's hidden functionalities

+Leave a ⭐ if you liked the magic :D